Yield Giving

 Yield Giving is an American foundation which is the primary philanthropic vehicle for MacKenzie Scott, the former wife of Amazon CEO Jeff Bezos.
 The organization's name is based on her philosophy of adding value in her philanthropy by giving up control to local organizations (localization).

 The website was launched in December 2022.
-At the time, Scott had already donated approximately $14 billion to around 1,600 with $1 billion of the funds directed outside the United States after her 2019 divorce.
+At the time, Scott had already donated approximately $14 billion to around 1,600 organizations with $1 billion directed outside the United States after her 2019 divorce from Bezos.

+As of the end of 2025, Scott has given away $26.3 billion.